-Principle 3: Board Committees
+Board Committees

-The Board has established three Board Committees (described opposite) that focus on specific responsibilities in greater detail than is possible for the Board as a whole.
-All committee proceedings are reported back to the Board.
-In addition the Board periodically establishes ad hoc Committees in respect of specific projects or issues.
+The board has established four board Committees (described below) that focus on specific responsibilities in greater detail than is possible for the board as a whole.
+All committee proceedings are reported back to the board.
+In addition the board periodically establishes ad hoc Committees in respect of specific projects or issues.

-Each permanently established committee operates under a Board-approved written charter that sets out its delegation and responsibility.
-Each charter is available on Meridian's website at meridianenergy.co.nz/ about-us/investors/governance/charters.
+Each permanently established committee operates under a board-approved written charter that sets out its delegation and responsibility.
+Each charter is available on Meridian's website.